Duluth Entertainment Convention Center: Pioneer Hall

 Pioneer Hall was added in 1976, and contains a hockey rink with smaller seating capability utilizing fold-out bleacher seating.
 Pioneer Hall is also the home of the Duluth Curling Club with eight curling rinks (can be expanded to provide up to 13 curling sheets for major events) and a lounge area.
 It is the largest curling venue in the United States, and has hosted two World Championships, the US Olympic Trials, and numerous National events.
 The Duluth Curling Club is the second largest curling club in the United States.

 Convention center

+Paulucci Hall, located beneath the lobby and built with the original Duluth Arena Auditorium in 1966, hosts numerous events. exhibits, expos, and social functions.
+Originally named Exhibition Hall, the space was dedicated to Jeno Paulucci on April 24, 1967.

 In the mid-1990s a $30 million convention center was added, which is the site of numerous social, business and entertainment events, and features the 26000 sqft Lake Superior Ballroom, the 12000 sqft Harborside Ballroom, and 25 Meeting Rooms.

 AMSOIL Arena

 The 2008 Minnesota bonding bill included $38 million for the "DECC expansion project".
 The DECC expansion included a new multi-purpose arena for the UMD men's and women's ice hockey teams, The arena was an increase in seating capacity by 2,100 from the original DECC Arena and seats 6,600 for ice hockey and 8,500 for concerts.
 The expansion project also included a new parking ramp and more space for conventions and concerts, which DECC director Dan Russell said will bring more events to the complex.
 Construction began in September (2008), and the AMSOIL Arena opened on December 30, 2010 for a Men's UMD hockey game against the University of North Dakota.
 The new arena was named AMSOIL Arena.